DiegoRadigues/Embedded-security-project/README.md

 ### 8.4 — Running the attack
-1. Put the cleaned candidate list at `~/ Embedded-security-project /candidates_priority_clean.txt`.
+1. Put the cleaned candidate list at `~/Embedded-security-project /candidates_priority_clean.txt`.
 2. Make the script executable:
 ```bash